Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Fix: Added date field validations on the front end.

-- Fix: Fixed issues with WPML compatiblity.
+- Fix: Issues with WPML compatibility.

 - Feature – Added a setting to add date field with custom date label on the form.